sindu12jun/table-dragger/README.md

 #### `options.mode`
 - Setting `mode` to `column`, user drag and sort columns of table
 - Setting `mode` to `row`, user drag and sort rows of table
 - Setting `mode` to `free`, user drag rows or columns, depending on the direction of the mouse movement after tapping.
+Notice you have to specify `dragHandler` in `free` mode.

 #### `options.dragHandler`
 - `dragHandler` is drag handle selector within table